britram/pins/draft-trammell-inip-pins.md

 ### Authenticity of Negative Response

 Some queries will yield no answer, because no such Association exists.
-In this case, the querier must be able to confirm that the Authority for the Subject of the query asserts this lack of Association.
+In this case, the querier can confirm that the Authority for the Subject of the query asserts this lack of Association.

 Authenticity of negative response in DNS is provided by DNSSEC.